Umbrella Program for LGBT Youth & Families

-The Adolescent AIDS Program, Children’s Hospital at Montefiore has launched the LGBT Program for Youth and Families, which offers comprehensive medical care and support to LGBT youth and their families as well as technical assistance to health care providers and community organizations.
+The Adolescent AIDS Program, Children’s Hospital at Montefiore, has launched The Umbrella Program, which offers medical care and support to lesbian, gay, bisexual, transgender and queer/questioning (LGBTQ) youth and their families as well as trainings for health care providers and community organizations.

-While most LGBT youth are resilient and emerge from adolescence as healthy adults, homophobia and heterosexism can contribute to increased medical and mental health issues for sexual minority youth, according to the American Academy of Pediatrics.
-Compared to heterosexual youth, LGBT adolescents have higher rates of: depression and suicidal ideation, substance abuse and more risky sexual behaviors that make them vulnerable to unwanted pregnancies and STIs, including HIV.
+While most LGBTQ youth are resilient and emerge from adolescence as healthy adults, homophobia, transphobia, familial rejection, and heterosexism can contribute to increased medical and mental health issues for sexual minority youth, according to the American Academy of Pediatrics.
+Compared to heterosexual youth, LGBTQ adolescents have higher rates of depression and suicidal ideation, substance (ab)use, and more risky sexual behaviors that make them vulnerable to unwanted pregnancies and STIs, including HIV.

-If you are a lesbian, gay, bisexual or transgender adolescent between the ages of 13-24 who wants to be a part of creating positive change in the healthcare system, please contact us to learn more about several AAP programs:
+• If you are a young leader who wants to be a part of creating positive change in the healthcare system, please contact us to learn more about several AAP programs:

-• Peer Education Training Program: Receive training to participate with AAP staff in workshops and training sessions devoted to caring for LGBT youth.
+• Peer Education Training Program: Receive training to participate with AAP staff in workshops and training sessions devoted to caring for LGBTQ youth.

 • Positive Impact: If you are an HIV-positive youth who is interested in serving as a media spokesperson or sharing your story at events and conferences, we can provide public speaking training and coordinate speaking engagements for you.